teehee567/hoyo-rs/README.md

 # hoyo-rs

-# Currently in pre 1.0 check branches for development

 A Rust library for interacting with the Hoyo-lab API for Genshin Impact, Honkai Impact 3rd, and other Hoyoverse games.

 [![Crates.io](https://img.shields.io/crates/v/hoyo-rs)](https://crates.io/crates/hoyo-rs)